phaserjs/phaser/README.md

 Significant API changes:

 * Loader.tileset has a new method signature.
 Please use the new format: load.tileset(key, url, tileWidth, tileHeight, tileMargin, tileSpacing, rows, columns, total).
+* TilemapLayers are now created via the Tilemap object itself: map.createLayer(x, y, width, height, tileset, layer, group) and no longer via the GameObjectFactory.

 New features: